Ex-Google engineer fired over gender memo sues for discrimination

 Damore and another white male former Google engineer, David Gudeman, filed the lawsuit as a proposed class action in Santa Clara County Superior Court in California.
 The lawsuit alleges workplace discrimination and retaliation.

-Google, a unit of Alphabet Inc based in Mountain View, California, did not immediately respond to a request for comment.
+Google, a unit of Alphabet Inc based in Mountain View, California, said in a statement: “We look forward to defending against Mr. Damore’s lawsuit in court.”

 According to the lawsuit, the company has failed to protect employees, especially white men, from workplace harassment related to their support of U.S. President Donald Trump or conservative political views.